cmdoffing/validatingCSV/README.md

 * 'strict' : When True, raise exception Error on bad CSV input.
 The default is False.

 #### Field Specification API

 Every row in a CSV iterable (except possibly the headers) has (or should have) the same number of fields.
-While the CSV Iterable API defines the parameters for the file or stream as a whole, the row API allows you to define a name, validators, and data convertors for each field.
+While the CSV Iterable API defines the parameters for the file or stream as a whole, the row API allows you to define a name, validators, and data converters for each field.

 A row specification consists of a sequence of field specifications, with exactly one specification for each field in the row.